ibm-cloud-docs/containers/cs_storage_utilities.md

    </tbody>
    </table>

-5. Retrieve your IBM Cloud infrastructure user name and API key.
-The user name and API key are used by the `mkpvyaml` script to access the cluster.
+5. Retrieve your IBM Cloud infrastructure username and API key.
+The username and API key are used by the `mkpvyaml` script to access the cluster.
    1. Log in to the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com).
    2. From the menu bar, select **Manage > Access (IAM)**.
-   3. Select the **Users** tab and then click on your user name.
+   3. Select the **Users** tab and then click on your username.
    4. In the **API keys** pane, find the entry **Classic infrastructure API key** and click the **Actions menu** ![Action menu icon](../icons/action-menu-icon.svg "Action menu icon") **> Details**.
-   5. Copy the API user name and API key.
+   5. Copy the API username and API key.

 6. Store the credentials in an environment variable.
    1. Add the environment variables.